1GORDON/GORDON-TINYEFUZA-PORTFOLIO/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to appreciate Cooper codes for providing the resources for this project.
+I would like to appreciate JSM (JavaScript Mastery) for providing the resources for this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>